-- A coherent research agenda demonstrated by a robust record of publication in one's discipline - Recognized by peers as a leader and expert in one's discipline of study - A minimum of ten professional publications in peer reviewed indexed journals since promotion to Associate Professor. - Since promotion to Associate Professor, a minimum of four professional publications in indexed journals for which the candidate is first/lead author (as determined by his/her specific academic discipline). - If the candidate wishes to include other discipline appropriate publications (e.g., government report, book, or book chapter, etc.) the candidate must submit written justification regarding the substantive nature and value of the "alternate" publication and to what extent they feel this would count towards the expectations. - Strong evidence of well planned, active, and on-going grant writing activity that clearly demonstrates the pursuit of external grant funding to supports the candidate's research agenda.
-A minimum of two additional grant applications (as PI, co-PI, or co-I) since promotion with at least one funded in an amount greater than or equal to \$50,000. - Note: If the faculty member has a significant grant track record but fails to meet the delineated criteria above (e.g., several funded grants between \$35,000-\$40,000), they may provide written justification as to why they believe their level of grant activity is sufficient for consideration for promotion. - Maintaining graduate faculty status. - An ongoing record of peer-reviewed presentations, averaging more than one per year at the national, and/or international level.
+- A coherent research agenda demonstrated by a robust record of publication in one's discipline - Recognized by peers as a leader and expert in one's discipline of study - A minimum of eight professional publications in peer reviewed indexed journals since promotion to Associate Professor. - Since promotion to Associate Professor, a minimum of four professional publications in indexed journals for which the candidate is first/lead author (as determined by his/her specific academic discipline). - As permitted by HHS elaborations, SSJ elects to count discipline-appropriate alternate publications, referred to as SSJ alternate publications, toward the five professional peer-reviewed publication requirement, such as: written legal briefs that are presented in a local, state or federal court; government technical reports; accreditation reports; books in which the candidate is an author or editor; and book chapters.
+In cases when SSJ alternate publications are being counted in lieu of peer-reviewed journal publications, the candidate must include written justification regarding the substantive nature and value of the SSJ alternate publication, and to what extent they feel this would count toward the expectations.
+Strong evidence of well planned, active, and on-going grant writing activity that clearly demonstrates the pursuit of external grant funding to supports the candidate's research agenda.
+Collaborative research across the school, college and university is encouraged and valued.
+A minimum of one external grant award is expected; the candidate may be principal investigator, co-principal investigator, or co-investigator for the grant award.

+• An ongoing record of peer-reviewed presentations, averaging one per year at the national, and/or international level.

+- Maintaining graduate faculty status if appropriate. - An ongoing record of peer-reviewed presentations, averaging one per year at the national, and/or international level.